Feeding Bees in Winter

 It's September and time for Vancouver beekeepers to prepare for winter.
 Actually winter preparation is an ongoing task (Beekeeping Calendar for B.C.).
 The main reasons our bees die over the winter is starvation, colonies suffering from parasitic mite syndrome, too few bees to heat the cluster and moisture.
 I complete my winter hive setup by the middle of October.
 Much of what you do in preparation depends on your management style of beekeeping (virtually nothing for the extreme natural beekeeper to intense management for others).
 This is a revised post from last year and are just a few suggestions based on my experience keeping bees in Vancouver.
 Here is a beekeeper's fall checklist from the BC Tech Transfer Program which includes colony strength, brood diseases, mite monitoring, feeding and wrapping.
 Beekeeping is very location dependent so for those outside of Vancouver revise accordingly (Check out the Winter Management section of our library).

 Something I practice is I never put to bed for winter a weak colony.
 When I say above, winter preparation is an ongoing task I mean addressing a weakness at it's infancy by treatment or requeening long before September.
 Adding frames of bees to a weak colony now won't make it a strong colony just a more populated weak colony.
-Some of the practices I use for winter preparation are 2x4 under rear of hive to allow drainage down the front and not on the cluster, R5 insulation under the outer cover to reduce condensation, candy board added at start of winter (December), insulate, tar paper and mite test board in place.
+Some of the practices I use for winter preparation are 2x4 under rear of hive to allow drainage down the front and not on the cluster, R5 insulation under the outer cover to reduce condensation, candy board added at start of winter (December), insulate and/or tar paper and mite test board in place.
 Once again this is location dependant and I'm sure others will find other practices that work well for them.
-I completed a formic acid treatment in July and will possibly do another later in September (mite check).
+I completed a formic acid treatment in July and usually do another later in September as needed (mite check).
 I have screened (eighth inch) entrance reducers to allow for treatment during wasp predation season (unusual low yellowjacket population this year but fairly strong bald faced hornet presence - picking off bees at hive entrance).
 We have the normal skunk scrapings at the hive entrances this year and a first for me, a pair of sparrows that spent most of the summer picking off bees at the hive entrances (feeding their young).

 Food

-To address the food issue you will need about 10 deep frames or 15 medium frames of honey (65 lbs or 30 kgs) for an average sized colony to survive the winter.
+To address the food issue you will need about 10 deep frames or 15 medium frames of honey (65 lbs or 30 kgs) for an average sized colony to survive the winter in our location.
 In our specific location (Strathcona) we still have a good availability of nectar and pollen with many different plant species still in flower in our 4 acre garden and the surrounding area.
 Due to global warming plants in Vancouver can begin to flower 2-3 weeks earlier than in the past so our forage shortage begins in mid September.
 The problem occurs when the temperatures are still warm enough from mid September through mid October for the colony to stay active.
 An active colony without a natural food source may consume much of the winter food supply.
 I'm fortunate this year to have a good supply of honey frames from my stronger hives that I can share with my weaker hives.
 If the food reserves are low it's a good time to feed syrup and pollen patties (September - October).
 You can feed during formic acid treatment by using a hive top feeder and adding the feed either before or when you add the formic pads.
 You cannot open the hive during the treatment period.
 This article "Feeding Bees in Winter" describes the different methods of feeding at different temperatures.
 The girls will take a 2 to 1 syrup down to about 12 celsius (53 fahrenheit) after which they find it too difficult to dehydrate for storage.
 Some beekeepers will feed syrup baggies on top of the frames in colder temperatures on the theory that heat from the cluster warms the syrup.
 I've not tried this.
 An issue with syrup feeding this time of year is making sure most of the syrup the bees store gets capped.
 The uncapped syrup will become a source of winter moisture and mold.

 Goldenrod